Page Content

 Michael Martini, M.D., Ph.D.

-Undergraduate: Middlebury College
+Middlebury College

 Medical school: Icahn School of Medicine at Mount Sinai

-Interests: Skull base, complex spine, neuro-oncology
+Interests: Skull base, complex spine, and neuro-oncology

 About me: I was born and raised in Stockton, California.
-I earned a bachelor’s degree in Molecular Biology and Biochemistry from Middlebury College in Vermont and graduated as class salutatorian.
-I subsequently traded in the idyllic landscape of Vermont for the concrete jungle of New York City to attend medical school at the Icahn School of Medicine at Mount Sinai.
-While at Mount Sinai, I also received an NIH grant to support my Ph.D. training in medicinal chemistry and chemical biology in the laboratory of Dr. Jian Jin.
+I earned a bachelor’s degree in molecular biology and Biochemistry from Middlebury College in Vermont and graduated as class salutatorian.
+Subsequently, I traded in the idyllic landscape of Vermont for the concrete jungle of New York City to attend medical school at the Icahn School of Medicine at Mount Sinai.
+While at Mount Sinai, I received an NIH grant to support my Ph.D. training in medicinal chemistry and chemical biology in the laboratory of Dr. Jian Jin.
 My doctoral project focused on the development of novel dopaminergic agonists to improve the pharmacological treatment of Parkinson’s Disease.
 My research interests in neurosurgery are broad and include leveraging methods in drug discovery and proteomics to understand the biochemical mechanisms of neurosurgical diseases, such as brain tumors and aneurysms, as well as building machine learning models to predict neurosurgical outcomes and improve patient care.
-Outside of neurosurgery, I enjoy playing tennis and guitar, lifting weights, kayak fishing, and spending time with my wife, Sarah, and our goldendoodle, Charlie.
+Outside of neurosurgery, I enjoy playing tennis and guitar, lifting weights, kayak fishing, and spending time with my wife, Sarah, and our Goldendoodle, Charlie.

 Kobie Mensah-Brown, M.D., M.S.

-Kobie Mensah-Brown, M.D., M.S.Undergraduate: University of Pennsylvania Medical school: Perelman School of Medicine at the University of PennsylvaniaInterests: Functional neurosurgery, skull base, tissue engineering, translational electrophysiologyAbout me: I was born in South Africa and raised in the United Arab Emirates.
-I attended the University of Pennsylvania where I studied Bioengineering, Biophysics, and Mathematics.
+University of Pennsylvania Medical school: Perelman School of Medicine at the University of PennsylvaniaInterests: Functional neurosurgery, skull base, tissue engineering, and translational electrophysiologyAbout me: I was born in South Africa and raised in the United Arab Emirates.
+I attended the University of Pennsylvania where I studied bioengineering, biophysics, and mathematics.
 I took the scenic route to medical school after spending some time in research and tech before finally attending the Perelman School of Medicine at the University of Pennsylvania where I earned my M.D. and M.S. in Translational Medicine.
 Throughout medical school, my primary research focused on neural activity in human brain organoids in the lab of Dr. Isaac Chen.
 However, I also spent a significant amount of time developing augmented reality, computer vision, and machine learning-based peri-operative tools.
 I was elected to AOA and received the Gary M. and Helen Apostolou Philips Prize for Academic Excellence.
-Outside of neurosurgery, I enjoy playing all types of guitars, coding, basketball, languages, and spending time with my fiancée!
+Outside of neurosurgery, I enjoy playing all types of guitars, coding, basketball, and languages.

 Vaishnavi Rao, M.D.